Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 READ: NDR 2018: ‘Merdeka Generation’ healthcare package for Singaporeans born in ’50s

-Singaporeans who are born in the 1950s fall in this category of people who the minister said “played a critical role” in the nation’s development and came together to forge its multi-cultural, multiracial society.
+Singaporeans who are born in the 1950s fall in this category of people who - as the minister said - “played a critical role” in the nation’s development and came together to forge its multicultural, multiracial society.

-Among the key highlights of the package are that they will receive a Medisave top-up of S$200 each year for five years starting from this year, while getting additional subsidies for outpatient care for life.
+Among the key highlights of the package are that they will receive a MediSave top-up of S$200 each year for five years starting from 2019, while getting additional subsidies for outpatient care for life.
 For the latter, special Community Health Assist Scheme (CHAS) subsidies for common illnesses, chronic conditions and dental conditions will be given to all in this demographic, regardless of income, he explained.

 “The Merdeka Generation Package is a gesture of our nation’s gratitude for their contributions and a way to show care for them in their silver years,” Mr Heng said.